AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

     -   Redhat

         Red Hat provides the Cloud Access program.
 If your Red Hat subscription to be migrated uses Bring Your Own Subscription \(BYOS\), you can sign up with Red Hat Cloud Access.
-For more information, see [Enroll in the Red Hat Cloud Access program](https://www.alibabacloud.com/help/doc-detail/90933.html).
+For more information, see [Sign up with Red Hat Cloud Access](https://www.alibabacloud.com/help/doc-detail/90933.html).

 -   Auto